 - Rent a few movies, get your favorite snacks, and snuggle up on the couch.

 - Take care to be kind and loving to yourself.
 Be gentle with your heart.
 You are very valuable and God loves you very much!
 You are a treasure!!

-To any mom who is going through intense heartache, I am so very sorry!
+To any mom (or child) who is going through intense heartache, I am so very sorry!

-I am praying for all moms, their children, and their families this weekend!
+I am praying for all moms, their children, and their families this Mother’s Day!

 You are important!
+I pray your heart will feel great comfort and peace.
 I pray you will be treated with love and kindness…and that God will wrap His loving arms around your heart!

-Here are a few blog posts that might encourage you:
+💗Here are a few blog posts to further encourage you:

 Wishing everyone a blessed and special Mother’s Day!